 Getting your international travel vaccinations (known in the UK as travel immunisations) is a question of common sense, especially if you're going to places where there is risk.

-What exactly is a vaccination, anyway?
-Simply put, it exposes your body to a disease after the disease has been disarmed.
+Simply put, a vaccine exposes your body to a disease after the disease has been disarmed.
 This allows your body to build up its own protection and fight the disease.
 Some countries insist you have specific vaccines before they let you in.

 This information will at least help you get started.
 A word of caution - some of these vaccinations are not safe if you're pregnant so make sure you tell your doctor if you are, even in the earliest stages.